 6. Walnuts

-Walnuts are one of the best plant sources of omega-3 fatty acids, offering about 2.5 grams per ounce,3 helping your skin to stay soft and plump.
-But they’re also rich in selenium, which aids your skin’s natural defenses from environmental factors.
-Walnuts also boost circulation to encourage the flow of blood and nutrients throughout your body for healthy skin.
+Walnuts are one of the best plant sources of omega-3 fatty acids, offering about 2.5 grams per ounce.3 Omega-3 fatty acids help keep your skin soft, plump and bright.
+Walnuts are also rich in selenium, which acts as an antioxidant but also increases circulation to encourage the flow of blood, oxygen and nutrients throughout your body for a healthier complexion.

 Walnuts are great as a salad topping, with roasted veggies or in trail mix.